IntellectualSites/documentation/plotsquared/commands.md

 ### SETBIOME

 List all possible biomes or change the plot biome.
 (You can change the biome with WorldEdit / FAWE too.)
 If you clear or delete the plot, you reset the biom setting too, so the default biome (changeable in the `worlds.yml`) will be used.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] biome [biome]`